-I always start by trimming the softer fat that tends to be all over the brisket and then once that is all trimmed, I’ll start on the harder deckle fat.
+I always start by trimming the softer fat all over the brisket, and then once that is all trimmed, I’ll start on the harder deckle fat.

 This fat is very dense and there is no chance of it softening up, so you can leave it to the last bit of trimming.

 You can trim as close to the flesh as possible as this will get more rub on the meat, although it is perfectly acceptable to leave around ¼ an inch of fat, as some people love the flavor.
 This is a personal preference, but read on and I’ll go into more detail on this debate later.

 Keep trimming away at the fat, trying to avoid cutting deeply into the meat

 As you work away you’ll notice some edges that are made up almost entirely of fat.
 You want to trim these away.
 Cutting on an angle to help shape the edge.

 You should also look out for any fat seams, that run through the meat and carefully trim these out.

 Spin your cutting board around to easily work at the brisket from different angles.

 As you work be extra careful to remove any hard fat.
 The soft fat will render down during the cook but the hard fat needs to go.

 The thin corners will dry out over the cook, so round off any corners.
 This isn’t as important as removing the hard fat because you can always discard these after the cook.
 But I like to tidy it up now.